rstraub/rstraub.github.io/_drafts/must-read-books-for-software-developers.md

 **Who Is It For?**

 Best suited to developers at the beginning to midway in their career.
+Easy to read, and no previous experience required.

 **Key Takeaways**